 While you are not experiencing a “high,” it does not mean your body is completely devoid of this psychoactive component.

 These wellness products are currently not regulated by the FDA because it’s marketed as a dietary supplement, not medication.
-This means that some products may have inaccurate labels and dosages, as well as other unlisted ingredients like THC.
+This means that some products may have inaccurate labels and dosages and other unlisted ingredients like THC.

 Established brands that sell hemp products include less than 0.3% THC content with accurate labels and ingredients.
-Blosum’s products are THC free and disclose every ingredient to provide transparency and honesty to its customers.
+Blosum’s products are THC free, go through third-party testing, and disclose every ingredient to provide transparency and honesty to its customers.

 When you look for cannabidiol products, research the brand thoroughly.
 Go to local shops and ask who their supplier is to know that their products are legit and accurately labeled.
 The best brands will know everything that is in their products.

 FREQUENTLY ASKED QUESTIONS

 - The full-spectrum CBD oil contains all the components from the hemp plant, and it is not cleaned of other components.
 It also contains 0.3% THC, which is not enough to feel high.

 - CBD is most often cleared of psychotropic substances, except for CBD oil of a full spectrum.
 It contains a small amount of THC, but it is not enough to feel something.

 - Non-psychotropic cannabis oil does not contain psychotropic substances such as THC.
 Most often, CBD oil is cleaned of such components, but not all types are completely pure.

 Will CBD isolate make you high?